Chapter 13 Bankruptcy Attorney in Springfield

 There are numerous factors that determine the type of bankruptcy plan and usually unsecured creditors do not get paid in full.
 The knowledgeable Chapter 13 bankruptcy attorneys at the Licata Bankruptcy Firm can advise you if a Chapter 13 is in your best interest and what plan will meet your financial needs.

-An experienced bankruptcy attorney with focus on only bankruptcy law is crucial for a successful Chapter 13 case.
+An experienced bankruptcy attorney with focus on only bankruptcy law is crucial for a successful Chapter 13 process.
 The factors to calculate what must be paid to creditors is always changing due to new case law, trustee interpretation of statutes, etc.

 Staying up to date on recent cases and creditor treatment in your area will ensure the best possible outcome.
 A miscalculated plan could lead to unnecessarily higher plan payments to creditors.